Taming Landau singularities in QCD perturbation theory: The analytic approach 2.0: Higgs boson decay into a pair using FAPT in Minkoeski space

 Consider now the decay of a scalar Higgs boson to a $b\bar{b}$ pair in terms of the quantity $R_{\rm S}$ at the four-loop level from which one can then obtain the width $\Gamma(\rm H\to b\bar{b})$.
 Note that the application of FAPT in Minkowski space is not plagued by Landau singularities.
 However, the analytic continuation from the spacelike to the timelike region induces so-called ``kinematical'' $\pi^2$ terms that may be comparable in magnitude with the higher-order expansion coefficients and have, therefore, to be summed.
 The first step in our approach is the correlator of two scalar currents $J^{\rm S}_b=\bar{\Psi}_b\Psi_b$ for bottom quarks with mass $m_b$, coupled to the scalar Higgs boson with mass $M_{\rm H}$, and where $Q^2 = - q^2$, i.e.,

 Then, $ R_{\rm S}(s) = \textbf{Im}\, \Pi(-s-i\epsilon)/{(2\pi\, s)} $ and one can express the decay width in terms of $R_{\rm S}$:

-The quantity $R_{\rm S}$ is obtained from the Adler function $D$ via analytic continuation into the Euclidean space using the transformation ${\bf A}_{\rm M}$ (or, equivalently, the integral transformation $\hat R$).
+The quantity $R_{\rm S}$ is obtained from the Adler function $D$ via analytic continuation into the Euclidean space using the transformation ${\bf A}_{\rm M}$ (or, equivalently, the integral transformation $\hat R$), as shown in Fig.\ \ref{fig:4}.
 The reason for this detour is that in the Euclidean region perturbation theory works.
 Hence, we write

 The second step is to calculate